satyavanu/p1-group/README.md

 - Use functional components
 - Use React Hooks
 - Use Redux to manage state
-- Functionality that can be interpreted from the designs should be implemented
+- Functionality that can be interpreted from the designs should be implemented (for example the menu, form validation, ...)
 - Use margins and paddings consistently

 **Note:** If you are stuck on a specific requirement and can't continue, consider just skipping it so you can continue with the rest.